TemposAlphabet/Puzzle-Games/README.md

 Click on the "App Player" icon on the bottom left corner to open.

 Then look for the upload APK file icon.
-It'll allow you to play mobile game apps on your PC!
+It'll allow you to play the mobile game app on your PC!

 About me: